archetype-themes/plugin-theme-component/README.md

 ## Current Limitations

-* [Issue 20](https://github.com/archetype-themes/archie/issues/20): Installing a Collection to a Theme, requires that the Theme be in a hardcoded "src" sub-folder.
 * [Issue 21](https://github.com/archetype-themes/archie/issues/21): Collections must be part of the  *@archetype-themes* namespace.
 Upon Theme Install, the namespace *@archetype-themes* is Hardcoded when searching for collections in *node_modules* folder.
-* [Issue 33](https://github.com/archetype-themes/archie/issues/33): Section Schema must be in an external JSON file.
-Any section schema json in a liquid file is ignored.
 * [Issue 34](https://github.com/archetype-themes/archie/issues/34): Installing multiple collections in a theme is not handled at the moment.